Cohomology ring of unitary $N=(2,2)$ full vertex algebra and mirror symmetry: Preliminary

 \subsection{$N=2$ superconformal algebra}

-An $N=2$ superconformal algebra is an infinite dimensional Lie algebra which is an extension of the chiral part of the superPoincare Lie algebra.
+An $N=2$ superconformal algebra is an infinite-dimensional Lie algebra which is an extension of the chiral part of the super-Poincar\'e Lie algebra.
 In this section, we review the definition of $N=2$ superconformal algebra and its automorphisms.
 All the content of this section is standard (see for example \cite{LVW}).

 \begin{dfn} Let $\la \in \R$.
 The ($\la$-twisted) $N = 2$ superconformal algebra $\g_\la^{N=2}$ is the Lie superalgebra with basis of even elements $c, L_n, J_n$, for $n$ an integer, and odd elements $G_r^+,G_s^-$ for $r \in \ft+ \la+\Z$ and $s\in \ft - \la +\Z$, defined by the following relations: